-TO THE WORKERS' CO MPENSATION APPEAL TRIBUNAL (WCAT): Please be advised that (representative's name) is
+TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT):

-my co-workers in appeals before WCAT with respect to the ation Board, operating as WorkSafeBC (Board), or the Revies regarding

-(issues).
+Please be advised that n Board, operating as V

-co-workers.
-I also authorize the re have my appeal dealt with in conjunction with those of mease of all information, including evidence, documentation and my behalf or obtained by WCAT, to the other parties involve
+By this authorization I consent to hat co-workers.
+I also authorize the releas submissions, which is presented on my in these appeals. e of all information, incl uding evidence, documentation and

-appeal on the Board files of a confidentiality of my personal "Documentation Agreement," undocumentation with my name and I understand that WCAT will provi are issued, WCAT places all documentation pertaining to the last the parties involved in these appeals.
-To maintain the information, the representative has signed the attached er which they will provide WCAT with an extra copy of a personal information blacked out (the Amended Documents de the Amended Documents to the Board to form part of the these appeals once the decisions are issued.
+I understand that once decisions are appeal on the Board files of all the confidentiality of my personal info "Documentation Agreement," under a documentation with my name and per I understand that WCAT will provide the of the other parties involved in the ne parties involved in rmation, the represer which they will provide sonal information black the Amended Documer these appeals.
+To maintain the ntative has signed the attached we WCAT with an extra copy of all ked out (the Amended Documents).
+Into the Board to form part of the

 NAME (please print) BOARD CLAIM NUMBER

-ADDRESS WCAT APPEAL NUMBER
+ADDRESS WCAT APPEAL WCAT APPEAL NUMBER

 CITY PROVINCE POSTAL CODE

 SIGNATURE DATE